 Jayme Koszyn oversees all activities of Koszyn & Company.
 Ms. Koszyn was a senior executive at the Brooklyn Academy of Music (BAM), designing, fundraising for, and leading its first Department of Education and Humanities.
 Working with her specialized staff of writers, researchers, and strategists, Ms. Koszyn has built institutions and businesses internationally, focusing on New York City.
 Prior to her work at BAM, she was a stage director, dramaturg, and writer for nearly two decades working in regional theaters and universities, including Huntington Theatre Company, Woolly Mammoth Theatre Company, and Arena Stage, among many others; her writings include "The Dramaturg and the Irrational" in the seminal textbook on dramaturgy, Dramaturgy in American Theater (Harcourt Brace).
 Ms. Koszyn served on the faculties of Boston University and Boston College, and she has spoken on panels and led seminars on fundraising around the world, including Asia, the Middle East, and Europe.
 Ms. Koszyn graduated from New York City public schools, Princeton University magna cum laude, received an MFA from the School of the Arts at Columbia University in 2018, and was a Telluride Scholar at Cornell University; she holds a certificate from the Program on Negotiation and Business Structures at Harvard Law and Business Schools.
 Ms. Koszyn is the proud recipient of the “Award for Services to our Youth” from the Bedford Stuyvesant Restoration Corporation and was nominated as “Best Entrepreneur in New York City,” and her company for “Best Small Business” by Crain’s New York Business.
 Ms. Koszyn is the author of numerous published essays and is the co-author with Philip Lopate and John Rockwell of BAM: The Complete Works, which received the Special Jury Prize from the Theater Library Association.
-For two years in a row (2018 and 2019), Ms. Koszyn was honored with the “Notable Woman in Consulting Award” from Crain’s and received the “Notable Woman Business Owner Award" in 2021.
+For three years in a row (2018-2020), Ms. Koszyn was honored with the “Notable Woman in Consulting Award” from Crain’s and received the “Notable Woman Business Owner Award" in 2021.
 Ms. Koszyn is a fourth generation New Yorker and lives in Brooklyn with her family.